 SEATTLE STREETCAR

-Seattle's South Lake Union Streetcar began operation in December, 2007.
-The 1.3-mile line travels mostly along traffic lanes on city streets.
-It connects downtown with the growing South Lake Union neighborhood, passing through the Denny Triangle area along the way.
-Proponents hope that it will the first of several local rail routes serving different parts of the city.
+Seattle Streetcar's South Lake Union Line began operation in December, 2007.
+Much of the 1.3-mile route travels along traffic lanes on city streets.
+It connects the retail heart of downtown with the growing South Lake Union district, passing through the Belltown and Denny Triangle neighborhoods along the way.
+Proponents hope that it will be the first of several similar routes serving different parts of the city.

-There are seven stations in each direction on the line.
+There are seven stations in each direction.
 The system's fleet consists of three cars, each painted in a different base color: red, orange and purple.
 In normal operation two are in service, and one is a spare.

-In this view an inbound run is crossing 7th Ave., close to the downtown terminal at Pacific Place Station.
+In this view an inbound run is crossing 7th Ave., close to the last stop, in center city at Westlake Hub Pacific Place Station.

 Links to Individual Pages: